 Independent Review Panel

-To ensure that requests for patient-level data from Pfizer-sponsored clinical trials are handled fairly, impartially, and consistently, an Independent Review Panel reviews any requests for in-scope clinical data not initially approved, in whole or in part, by Pfizer’s internal review committee.
+To ensure that requests for patient-level data from Pfizer-sponsored clinical trials are handled fairly, impartially, and consistently, an Independent Review Panel reviews any requests for clinical data not initially approved, in whole or in part, by Pfizer’s internal review committee.
 The final decision rests with the Independent Review Panel and is binding.

 The responsibilities and decision-making processes of the Panel, including the criteria used to evaluate data requests, are outlined in the Independent Review Panel charter.

 Members of the Independent Review Panel were selected by Pfizer based on their experience, training, and expertise in aspects of clinical research conduct, from ethics to statistical analyses.
 Three of the Independent Review Panel members are on Pfizer's Bioethics Advisory Committee.